 Danish sickness benefit

-You can receive sickness benefit if you are unable to work due to illness or injury.
-In general, you must live in Denmark and pay income tax there to qualify.
-However, there may be exceptions if, for example, you live in another EU country or move either within the EU or to a country with which Denmark has a separate agreement.
+As a general rule, to receive sickness benefit you must be resident in Denmark and pay tax on your income in Denmark.
+However, there may be exceptions if you live in another EU country, work in Denmark, or relocate within the EU.
+There may also be exceptions if you move to a country with which Denmark has a special agreement.

-Are you entitled to Danish sickness benefit?
+When are you entitled to Danish sickness benefit?

-If you are an employee
+If you are an employee and work in Denmark

-As a general rule, if you live in another Nordic country and work in Denmark, the Danish rules will apply to you as long as no more than 25% of your work takes place in the country where you live.
+In general, if you live in another Nordic country and work in Denmark, the Danish rules will apply to you as long as no more than 25% of your work takes place in the country where you live.
 Otherwise, the rules of the country where you are living will apply.

-To have the right to sickness benefit you must meet at least one of the following conditions:
+To have the right to sickness benefit, you must meet at least one of the following conditions:

 • You are in employment and have worked for at least 240 hours within the last six whole months before your first day of sick leave.
 You have worked for at least 40 hours in at least five of those months.